 North Claremont is approximately 0.85 square miles (541 acres) and is located on the northeast part of the ESGV Planning Area.
 The north part of North Claremont contains the Claremont Wilderness Park.
 The area shares boundaries with the City of Claremont to the south, east, and west, and the Angeles National Forest to the north.
 The residential area is known as Padua Hills Artist Colony, a colony designed to provide artists, craftsmen, and architects, a place to live and work (Figure 4.4.15-3, View of Present-Day Padua Hills).
 Furthermore, until the 1990s, the Padua Hills Theatre was part of North Claremont in the northern portion of the Padua Hills Artist Colony.
 The theatre was in operation from 1931 to 1974 and was famous for fostering intercultural understanding between European and Mexican Americans.
 At the time of preparing this report, the theatre is part of the incorporated area of the City of Claremont, making North Claremont noncontiguous.
 In North Claremont, the homes are predominately Midcentury Modern with some Ranch-style homes.
-The majority of extant buildings and structures in North Claremont were built after World War II, between the late 1950s and 1970s (Figure 4.4.15-4, North Claremont Decadeby-Decade Map).235
+At the time of the reconnaissance survey in 2024, the majority (or over 78 percent) of extant structures were more than 50 years old, with the greatest number constructed in the 1950s.
+Less than 4 percent predate 1940, and approximately 15 percent are less than 50 years old (Figure 4.4.15-4, North Claremont Decade-by-Decade Map).